griffithlab/civic-docs/docs/about/meetings.rst

 .. rubric:: Description

-The Jamboree/Hackathon will focus on promoting the standardization and dissemination of knowledge of the clinical significance of cancer.
+The Jamboree/Hackathon will focus on promoting the standardization and dissemination of knowledge of the clinical significance of cancer variants.
 The hackathon and curation jamboree will be held as a pre-meeting of the 2023 Cancer Genomics Consortium annual conference.

 .. rubric:: Meeting Goals